 It is acknowledged that the proposed layout does not include a 20 m buffer and therefore does not comply with the requirements of the approved Environmental Management Plan (EMP) and Condition B10 of the Concept Approval.
 Section 6.1.1 of the EMP states that a 20 m buffer be applied to retained areas of freshwater wetland within the Conservation Zone, not a 20 m buffer to the entire Conservation Zone.
-Mapping of the freshwater wetland was last undertaken in 2019 and is provided in Attachment 1.
+Mapping of the freshwater wetland was last undertaken in April 2020 and is provided in Attachment 1, with comparison to 2008 mapping.